-My husband and I are looking for a 2-3 week holiday.
+My husband and I are looking for a 2-3 week vacation.
 We prefer to travel Sep - early Dec and our interests include wildlife, photography, local markets, colonial places, exploring local life, learning about local people and customs.
-We want some luxury as part of the holiday (near the end) but we don't do beach holidays.
+We want some luxury as part of the vacation (near the end) but we don't do beach vacations.
 We've already been with Audley to Borneo, Sri Lanka and Costa Rica and our budget is around £3k per person.

 During the months of September through to early December there are a few key destinations that we feel may be suitable for you, based on the preferences you have outlined — Brazil, Guatemala or India.

 Brazil is a huge country to take in on one trip because it offers so much variety, however one can easily combine time exploring the magnificent colonial towns, the awesome scenery and enjoying the fantastic wildlife opportunities within 2 to 3 weeks.
 Visitors who want to make the most of the country tend to incorporate domestic flights to make the most of their time away, and to match your requirements we may suggest locations such as Rio, the Iguaçu Falls, the Pantanal and the colonial towns of Salvador and/or Olinda.